Gestalt Principles in UI Design

 This principle is often used in optical illusion images such as this:

-This principle is useful when product designers want to highlight elements that are currently in use or active.
-For example, when a search bar is in focus, the contrast of the rest of the page is lowered and fades away.
+This principle is useful when designers want to highlight what's currently in use or active.
+For example, when a search bar is focused, the contrast of the rest of the page drops and fades into ground.

 Prägnanz is a German word for "good figure".

-For example, the Olympic logo in monochrome is seen as a series of overlapping circles rather than a collection of curved lines.
+For example, the Olympic logo in monochrome is read as a series of overlapping circles rather than a collection of curved lines.

 Symmetrical elements tend to look more orderly, harmonious, and pleasing to the eye.
-Adding an asymmetrical element to an otherwise balanced design can help with drawing attention while making an impression.
-When designing a content-heavy page, you may consider adding an asymmetric section to highlight the point of interest.
+Adding an asymmetrical element to an otherwise balanced design draws attention without needing colour or size to do the work.

-Elements moving in the same direction (and at the same rate of flow optically) are perceived to be more related than elements moving in opposite directions or not moving at all.
+Elements moving in the same direction (and at the same optical flow rate) are perceived as more related than elements moving in different directions or not at all.

 Consider the following patterns.
-Which patterns look more harmonious?
+Which look more harmonious?

 >>>>>>>>>>>